panatrator69/shortener/README.md

 # Shortener

-Shortener is an HTTP web server that condenses a given URL into an alias.
-The outputted alias will redirect to the original link.
+Shortener is an HTTP web server that provides link shortening and HTTP redirect functionality.

 ### Pre-requisites